Types of Knives

 Other Types

-KIREAJI offers specialized knives such as the Santoku for all-purpose precision, the Takohiki for clean sashimi cuts, and the Fuguhiki for ultra-thin fugu slices.
-Each blade embodies Japan’s dedication to craftsmanship and elevating the natural flavor of every ingredient.
+Includes Santoku for all-purpose use, Takohiki for clean sashimi cuts, and Fuguhiki for ultra-thin fugu slices—each reflecting Japan’s dedication to craftsmanship and flavor.

 Main Type of Japanese Knife